tetherless-world/mcs-apps/README.md

 # Developing

+The portal is a standard three-tier web application:
+- Database: neo4j
+- Middleware: Play framework web application in Scala
+- Front end: TypeScript+React

 ## Database

+### Running the database locally

 You can run the neo4j database locally with Docker:

     docker-compose up neo4j

 Then following the steps above to bootstrap (one time) and load the database.

+### Using the shared database (RPI only)

+There is a shared neo4j instance on the RPI network at `128.113.12.49`.
+In order to use this, add an entry to your `/etc/hosts` file (or Windows equivalent) mapping that IP to the name `neo4j`:

 ## Middleware